Azure-Samples/azureai-assistant-tool/README.md

 - Create an Azure Subscription for [free](https://azure.microsoft.com/en-us/free/ai-services/), if you don't have one already
 - [Apply for access](https://aka.ms/oai/access) to Azure OpenAI Service in this Azure Subscription.
 Azure OpenAI Service is currently a limited access service so access is granted through an application process.
 Most applications are processed within a day of applying.
 - Azure OpenAI Assistants is currently available in Sweden Central, East US 2, and Australia East.
-We are expanding our models and regional availability - see the [models guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) for the latest model and regional availabaility for Assistants.
+We are expanding our models and regional availability - see the [models guide](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models) for the latest model and regional availability for Assistants.
-- Create an Azure OpenAI resource on [Azure Portal](https://ms.portal.azure.com) with one of the Assistants supported models from the models guide page deployed in that region

 ### Step 2: Install Python

-Azure AI Assistant tool requires Python > = 3.8 on your system.
+Azure AI Assistant tool requires Python >= 3.8 on your system.
 You can download Python from [the official website](https://www.python.org/downloads/).
 Latest stable Python version is recommended.

-Create a new Python virtual environment where we can safely install the SDK packages:
+Create a new Python virtual environment.
+Virtual environment is recommended for safe install the SDK packages:
  * On MacOS and Linux run:
    ```
    python3 -m venv .venv